kaanbahtiyar/kaanbahtiyar.github.io/_projects/spindle-speed-optimization.md

 ## Results

-- The adaptive strategy updates spindle speed online using in-process vibration feedback, lowering the vibration level by **82%** (RMS from **152** to **27 m/s²**).
+- The adaptive strategy updates spindle speed online using in-process acceleration feedback and **reduces the vibration level by 82% (RMS from 152 to 27 m/s²**).
-- Compared to a conventional chatter-focused regulation approach, it converges to a spindle speed that yields **66%** lower vibration level.
+- It converges to a spindle speed that yields **66% lower vibration level compared to a conventional chatter-focused regulation approach**.

 <figure style="margin: 1.4rem 0; text-align: center;">
   <img src="/images/projects/spindle-speed-optimization/fig5_alg_conv.png"